Like most—if not all families—they

 no matter the season, and relative silence.

-My most lasting memory of Dave is being in his house, after he had moved away from the old neighborhood, married, and had children of his own.
+My most lasting memory of Danny is being in his house, after he had moved away from the old neighborhood, married, and had children of his own.
 As a teen, I worked for his brother—also my ride home—for a spell.
-One Saturday, a gathering was held at Dave's place, which was somewhere between where I worked and home.
-At closing time, Dave's bro informed me that he was going to stop there first for the remains of a
+One Saturday, a gathering was held at Danny's place, which was somewhere between where I worked and home.
+At closing time, Danny's bro informed me that he was going to stop there first for the remains of a

 buffet dinner.
 Thrown for a loop, I had little choice but to go along for the

 ride.
-But rather than go in the house, I informed Dave's brother and my ride home that
+But rather than go in the house, I informed Danny's brother and my ride home that

-I initially choose to pass on this rare insider’s glimpse into Dave's World and a free meal to boot?
+I initially choose to pass on this rare insider’s glimpse into Danny's World and a free meal to boot?

 I was a bashful boy, I suppose.
 All I can say now with a lump in my throat—more

-than forty years later—is this: RIP, Dave and the World We Knew
+than forty years later—is this: RIP, Danny and the World We Knew

 (Photos from the personal collection of Nicholas Nigro)